Internal Loan Policy for Capital Construction and Renovation Projects - Capital Lending Program

 Treasury will produce a loan agreement (“Loan Agreement”) for all approved loan requests.
 This Loan Agreement will include a high-level summary of the business plan, the terms of the loan (including loan repayment guarantees), and any other pertinent information relative to the project financing.
-The Loan Agreement will be executed by senior executives of both the Campus and University Administration.
+The Loan Agreement will be executed by senior executives of both the Campus and/or University Administration.

 B. Internal Loan Application Requests

 Loan requests should be directed to the Office of the Treasurer and should be approved by the Campus Vice Chancellor/Vice Provost for Administration and Finance before submission.
-Formal requests will include the Loan Application (see Form below).
+Formal requests will include the Loan Application (see Capital Loan Application Form).

 C. Maximum Amount Eligible for Internal Loans

 The total amount of internal loans outstanding at any time shall not exceed 7% of the trailing twelve-month average balance of the university’s operating fund investment pool.
-Any variance from this guideline requires approval of the Treasurer.
+Any variance from this guideline requires approval of the University Treasurer.

 D. Individual Loan Amount

 E. Maximum Loan Term

 The maximum loan term is 25 years.
 All interest and principal must be paid back within this timeframe.
-Borrowers will repay loan principal and interest over a predetermined period of time through regular and recurring fixed charges to the borrower’s operating account.
+Borrowers will repay loan principal and interest over a predetermined period through regular and recurring fixed charges to the borrower’s account.
 Each project will be analyzed to determine the most appropriate loan structure and term.
 The loan repayment term will not exceed the anticipated useful life of the asset being financed.

 F. Interest Charges